TeRRa HeAvEn Eco-Arts

 Welcome to T.H.E.A.
 (The House of Earth Arts)

-T.H.E.A. is a creative learning space where art, nature, and ecology come together for children, youth, families, and learners of all ages.
-Our programs invite students to learn through making, observing, experimenting, and spending time outdoors, with Earth as our primary teacher.
+T.H.E.A. is a creative learning space where art, nature and ecology come together for learners of all ages: children, youth and/or families are welcomed in the lessonwork.
+Our programs invite students to learn through making, observing, experimenting and spending time outdoors, with Earth as our primary teacher.

 What We Learn at T.H.E.A.